Does misinformation demobilize the electorate? : measuring the impact of alleged 'robocalls' in the 2011 Canadian election

 Dataset of books series that contain Does misinformation demobilize the electorate? : measuring the impact of alleged 'robocalls' in the 2011 Canadian election:

-Dataset of subjects of Does misinformation demobilize the electorate? : measuring the impact of alleged 'robocalls' in the 2011 Canadian election:
+Dataset of book subjects that contain Does misinformation demobilize the electorate? : measuring the impact of alleged 'robocalls' in the 2011 Canadian election:

 "Does misinformation demobilize the electorate? : measuring the impact of alleged 'robocalls' in the 2011 Canadian election" is one of the books by Tom Cornwall, books by Centre for Economic Policy Research and 2,617,384 books in our database.